-From helping you pack for college to helping you make money online in college, I love to simplify college life.
+From helping you pack for college to helping you make money online in college, my goal is to help you simplify college life.
 In this guide, I’ll help you create the best college grocery list for your needs and budget.
 Say goodbye to late-night ramen and pizza binges for good!
-(Okay, maybe not for good)
+(Okay, maybe not for good 😜)

 Create a Healthy College Grocery List

 How do you create a healthy college grocery list?
-I used to be really intimidated by grocery shopping.
-In college was the first time I ever stepped foot in a grocery store on my own, and I didn’t even know where to start.
+To be honest, I used to be really intimidated by grocery shopping.
+College was the first time I ever stepped foot in a grocery store on my own, and I didn’t even know where to start.

-Because I didn’t have any grocery list, I would overspend and buy things I wouldn’t end up eating.
+Because I didn’t have any grocery list to pull from, I would overspend and buy things I wouldn’t end up eating.
 I would think I wanted one thing, but then it would just go to waste.
-Basically it was a disaster, and it was very wasteful.
+It was a disaster, and it was very wasteful.

 First, let go of the idea of having the perfect list.
 Don’t stress too much about making sure everything is organic and eco-friendly and clean and pesticide free and all those other confusing (and expensive) concerns.

 That being said, a lot of dorms have a hallways kitchen with the staples like an oven, microwave, stove, etc. After my first year, I lived in a small apartment where I had a full kitchen.
-My college grocery list majorly expanded once I was out of the dorms.
+My college grocery list, of course, expanded once I was out of the dorms.

 What I’m saying with all of this is that you’ll have to get a bit creative when cooking in the dorms.
-Most things need to be microwavable or pre-cooked, but you have more options than you think.
+Yes, most things need to be microwavable or pre-cooked, but you still have more options than you think.

 Here are some dorm cooking must haves:

-- Microwave popcorn maker – This collapsable bowl just needs some popcorn kernals and a few minutes in the microwave.
+- Microwave popcorn maker: This collapsable bowl just needs some popcorn kernels and a few minutes in the microwave.
 Then, you’ll have enough popcorn to feed your entire floor without any of the added stuff that comes with in-the-bag popcorn.

-- Microwave pasta cooker – Forget about boiling water, this pasta cooker is a gamechanger.
-Just add some water and your favorite pasta and you’ll have a delcious bowl of pasta in minutes.
+- Microwave pasta cooker: Forget about boiling water, this pasta cooker is a game-changer.
+Just add some water and your favorite pasta and you’ll have a delicious bowl of pasta in minutes.
 This one is super affordable!

-- Food storage containers – Finally, don’t forget some containers to keep all your leftovers in.
+- Food storage containers: Finally, don’t forget some containers to keep all your leftovers in.
 I like these the best because they’re collapsable and save space.

 College Grocery Money Saving Tips